Bradfield/algos/book/stacks/introduction.md

 -   `is_empty()` returns a boolean representing whether the stack is empty
 -   `size()` returns the number of items on the stack as an integer

-For example, if `s` is a newly-created, empty stack, then the below table shows the results of a sequence of stack operations.
-The top item is the item farthest to the right in “Stack contents”.
+For example, if `s` is a newly-created, empty stack, then the table below shows the results of a sequence of stack operations.
+The top item is the one farthest to the right in “Stack contents”.

 Stack operation | Stack contents | Return value
 --- | --- | ---